kirtfitzpatrick/writer-reader/README.md

 It's dependencies simplified, cross account, cross region, and cross platform.

-This opens up and streamlines code organization allowing you to scale infra codebases while also integrating construct based tool kits with each other in a far more productive manner.
+This opens up and streamlines code organization allowing you to scale infra codebases while also integrating construct based tool kits like CDK & cdk8s with each other in a more productive manner.

 With the CfnToken system it can resolve the AWS native dependencies at deploy time by CloudFormation which allows you to put complex dependencies within the